SFDO-Tooling/CumulusCI/docs/config.rst

 ..

-    To change the default value to 30 seconds for all projects on your machine, add the desired value in your global <TODO link to global config subsection> ``cumulusci.yml`` file.
+    To change the default value to 30 seconds for all projects on your machine, add the desired value in your `global <Global Configurations>` ``cumulusci.yml`` file.

 .. code-block:: yaml